Rotational–vibrational coupling: Discussion using vector notation

 Here, Ω is the angular velocity of the rotating coordinate system with respect to the inertial coordinate system. v is velocity of the moving object with respect to the rotating coordinate system.
-It is important to note that the centrifugal term is determined by the angular velocity of the rotating coordinate system; the centrifugal term does not relate to the motion of the object.
+The centrifugal term is determined by the angular velocity of the rotating coordinate system; the centrifugal term does not relate to the motion of the object.

 In all, this gives the following three terms in the equation of motion for motion with respect to a coordinate system rotating with angular velocity Ω.